-The hotel and tourism infrastructure sector is vital for the country, as Colombia is considered a one-of-a-kind destination thanks to its mega diversity, variety of climates, cultural wealth, the warmth of its people, and its tourist attractions; this allows foreign visitors to live unparalleled experiences throughout all regions in the country.
+The hotel and tourism infrastructure sector is vital for the country, as Colombia is considered a one-of-a-kind destination thanks to its mega diversity, variety of climates, cultural wealth, the warmth of Colombian people, and its tourist attractions; this allows foreign visitors to live unparalleled experiences throughout all regions in the country..

-Why invest in the hotel and tourism infrastructure sector in Colombia?
+Why invest in the tourism and hotel infrastructure sector in Colombia?

 Colombia is a world-class tourist destination